Mike Morreale: Post-playing career in football

-Mike Morreale and fellow Hamilton, Ontario native linebacker Rob Hitchcock were released from the Hamilton Tiger-Cats on June 19, 2007.
+Morreale and fellow Hamilton, Ontario native linebacker Rob Hitchcock were released from the Hamilton Tiger-Cats on June 19, 2007.
 He officially announced his retirement on August 27, 2007, and joined the McMaster University football coaching staff.
 He was honoured by the Tiger-Cats at a halftime ceremony during the 2007 Labour Day Classic along with Rob Hitchcock.

 Upon his retirement, Morreale became the Canadian Football League Players' Association (CFLPA) Director of Marketing, before being elected as the ninth President of the CFLPA in 2012, serving until 2014.

 Morreale works as a colour analyst for U Sports football and was the colour analyst for the Hamilton Tiger Cats on CKOC from 2018 to 2019; after CHML reacquired the Tiger Cats radio rights, Morreale was retained as a studio contributor.

-CEBL Commissioner
+CEBL commissioner

-Since 2017, Morreale has served as the Commissioner and CEO of the Canadian Elite Basketball League (CEBL) which launched in 2019 with 6 teams.
-The league has since expanded to include 10 teams, adding its seventh franchise in Ottawa in late 2019, & another 3 franchises in Montreal, Scarborough, & Newfoundland ahead of the league's 2022 season.
-The CEBL is Canada Basketball's only licensed professional Men's Division 1 Pro league.
+Morreale was the co-founder of the Canadian Elite Basketball League (CEBL) and became the league's inaugural commissioner in 2018.
+In January 2023, he signed a six-year contract extension with the CEBL to continue as commissioner beyond the 2028 season.